ucla-mobility/V2V4Real/README.md

 │   ├── test
 ```
 ## Changelog
+- Apr.
+08, 2023: Dateset and pretrained models are released
 - Mar.
 23, 2023: The codebase for 3D object detection is released
 - Mar.
 19, 2023: The website is ready
 - Mar.
 14, 2023: Tha paper is release